 One of the greatest tests of balance in an equine athlete is to transition smoothly from a maneuver requiring flexion of the spine and stride to one requiring extension.
 For example, a dressage horse surging forward from a collected trot to an extended trot and then downshifting again to collection, or a trail horse charging up a steep climb and then rebalancing to negotiate a downhill slope.
 If the horse isn’t using his back and stomach muscles correctly, these transitions will be unbalanced or even impossible.
+Asking your horse to walk over poles is a great movement to begin using the muscles correctly and regain balance.

 Additionally, walking over poles increases the side-to-side swinging motion in the horse’s pelvis and lower back, which relieves tension that can exist in the performance horse.
 When the back is relaxed, the muscles deep within your horse’s core are able to flex and stretch.